AmanSharma7799/universal-ledger-frontend/README.md

 ## 🌟 Features

+- ✅ Append-only entries (no edits or deletes)
+- 🔐 Cryptographic hash chaining (SHA-256)
+- 📜 Full audit trail
+- 🌱 Lightweight, in-memory implementation (can be extended to use PostgreSQL or MongoDB)
 - ✅ Add new ledger entries in JSON format
 - 📜 View all entries in a clean interface
 - 🔍 Verify ledger integrity with one click